hlandau/ncdocs/domain-names.md

   - "fingerprint": This was used to express a certificate fingerprint for a service provided at a domain.
 It is deprecated in favour of the "tls" item type.

+  - "spf": Attempts to transition to the use of a special SPF DNS resource record type for the purposes of publishing SPF information have mostly failed.
+SPF TXT records outnumber SPF data published in SPF records.
+Since all implementations must support SPF in TXT records, there is little advantage to the use of the SPF resource record type.
+In fact, further standards developments such as DomainKeys use TXT records to store their information.

+    As of writing, no domain name registered in the name database uses this item type.

 Possible Future Directions
 --------------------------